AztecProtocol/interview-test/README.md

 - Your ability to write a data structure algorithm (in this case a merkle tree).
 - Your ability to write an http service of production quality, with all considerations that entails.
 - Your ability to write clean, idiomatic TypeScript.
-- **ADVANCED MODE** (you won't have time): Your ability to code the merkle tree in a systems level language such as Rust or C++ (preferred).
-Only to be attempted if you're confident with the above and want to go the extra mile.

 Please include with your submission, a section at the end of this document, detailing any theoretical optimisations that could be made to the algorithm to improve its performance.